-Let me put that another way: this page/review is old and has not been validated since 2012.
+Let me put that another way: Don’t read this page.
+I do highly recommend reading the comments below this post, though.
+They are great indicators of why I wrote a “better” review of RN.
+The review here is old and has not been validated since 2012.
 The review you want to read is here.

 This is another in my series of reviews of tools/services for independent musicians to perform digital direct sales of songs.
 I asked for input from other musicians and got it on this blog, on Twitter and in person.
 In previous reviews, I’ve covered CreateSpace and TuneCore/SmashSongs/RootMusic.
 I’m looking for your ongoing, honest responses to these services and my particular take on them.
 Please feel free to comment below.
 Now, on with this review…